 To get ahead of your competitors and step up your SEO game, research the most relevant keyword to your business and work on strategically placing them in your content.
 Google trends API will help you know how often a keyword is searched on Google within a specific time.

 That will help Google algorithms to recognize your content as the perfect solution for the users when they type that particular keyword or phrase.
 The critical factor to remember in this is to do your research right.
-Spend ample time on research, analyze which keyword would suit your business best, and use it in the content you create.
+Spend ample time on research, use a keyword rank tracker to analyze which keyword would suit your business best, and use it in the content you create.

 Building backlinks by using link building tools for SEO is an effective way to improve the SEO score of your website.
 Stating facts, figures, or even statistics from the source of information increases the credibility of your content.